fmalina/revisions-blocl/activism/signals.md

 All over the world, as the social contract breaks or changes, the public begins to ask that simple question.
-“Why is the state making decisions about how to distribute wealth and power in my society in ways that don’t benefit me?”
+“Why is the state making decisions about how to distribute wealth and power in my society in ways that don't benefit me?”
 This pits the government against the citizens and the citizens against each other, which is something that will affect everyone.